 There are also a few differences between Uber Eats and its competitors.
-In this Uber Eats driver review, you’ll learn everything you’ll need to know before you sign up.
+In this Uber Eats driver review, you’ll learn everything you need to know before you sign up.

-Quick Summary: Uber Eats is an online food-ordering and delivery app launched in 2014 by Uber.
+Bottom Line: Uber Eats is an online food ordering and delivery app launched in 2015 by Uber.
 The platform allows people to make money as a side hustle or part-time job.
-On average, drivers can expect to earn anywhere from $15-$20 an hour.
+On average, drivers can expect to earn anywhere from $15-$24 an hour.

 What Is Uber Eats?

 Uber Eats is an app and food delivery platform that connects people with restaurants.
 The company works with delivery drivers who pick up food from restaurants and deliver it to customers.
-The service operates in hundreds of cities worldwide, so there’s a good chance it’s available near you.
+The service operates in over 6,000 cities in 45 countries, so there’s a good chance it’s available near you.